open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/integration/app-lifecycle.md

 * Ensure [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl) and [kustomize](https://kubernetes-sigs.github.io/kustomize/installation) are installed.

-* Ensure [golang](https://golang.org/doc/install) is installed, if you are planning to install from the source.

-* Ensure the open-cluster-management cluster manager is installed.
+* Ensure the `open-cluster-management` _cluster manager_ is installed.
 See [Cluster Manager](/getting-started/core/cluster-manager) for more information.

 * Ensure the `open-cluster-management` _klusterlet_ is installed.
 See [Klusterlet](/getting-started/core/register-cluster) for more information.